Everything You Need To Know About Newborn Photography Sessions

 Sometimes babies snooze through all the photographs.
 Sometimes they need a couple of breaks for a feed, nappy change or cuddle with a parent in which case it takes a bit longer.

 I work to each baby’s pace and particular needs.

 Around 1 to 2 weeks after your session I’ll send you a link to a private online gallery where you can see the fully edited photographs from your session and choose what you would like to order.

-The gallery will be live for 7 days whilst you choose your photographs.
+The gallery will be live for a short period whilst you choose your photographs.
 I’ll be on the end of the phone to give as much or as little help as you need.
 I can help you design albums and gallery walls, or choose the best way to display your new photographs.
 I promise that there’s no pressure or hard sell – that’s just not my style.